• Get Inspired

 But the social signals around us grew too loud to ignore.

-We finally bought two more cars.
-An electric one, to soothe our principles.
-And an SUV, because nothing else said, “Don’t underestimate us” quite so effectively.
+We finally bought an SUV, because nothing else said, “Don’t underestimate us” quite so effectively.

 It worked.
 Subtly.
 Conversations became warmer.
 The Beetle, though still technically present, had been neutralised.
 The social dynamic quietly recalibrated.

-And with it, any last illusions about sustainability as a community value and our own consistency quietly dissolved.
+And with it, any last illusions about sustainability as a community value and my own consistency quietly dissolved.
 It’s easy to declare sustainability as your core value when it doesn’t cost you socially.

 This isn’t unique to Luxembourg, of course.
 Every place has its codes.
 London had its own hierarchies.
 They were just written in different symbols.
 Private school accents, the right postcodes, using the right words in contexts.
 At least here, the rules are more …visible and ultimately easier to obtain.